DucManhPhan/DucManhPhan.github.io/_posts/2020-03-07-Understanding-about-functional-programming-in-Java.md

     For example, in languages that do not enforce immutability like Java, it's valid to modify a variable inside a function as long as this mutation is not visible externally.
 However, working with immutable data is a good practice and always safer.

-- And working with functions also makes our program more modular Writing a functional program means combining or composing functions.
+- And working with functions also makes our program more modular.
+Writing a functional program means combining or composing functions.

     For example, we can start with many base functions and then combine them into higher-level ones and even reuse functions from other programs, as they are referentially transparent.

-Inside pure functions, we can use imperative code like if statement or for loops, if side effects are not observable from outside.
+Inside pure functions, we can use imperative code like **if** statement or **for** loops, if side effects are not observable from outside.
 But it's not common to find such a style of coding in functional programming.
 When programming in an imperative style, we have to express step by step how we are going to achieve what we want.

 ```java
 // imperative programming